Project-OMOTES/simulator-core/doc/controller/controller.rst

 available source capacity, a message is passed to the user and the demand is downscaled to match the available capacity.

+When an storage is present in the network, the controller will first allocate the capacity of the sources to meet the demand of the consumers.
+The remaining capacity will be used to charge the storage.
+When the capacity of the sources is not sufficient to meet the demand of the consumers, the controller will use the storage to meet the remaining demand.
+This is a very simple implementation of a control strategy.
+In future more complex strategies might be added.

 The controller consists of the following classes:

-#. :ref:`main_controller_class`: Main controller class, used to store the assets and calculate the
-control value for a time step.
+#. :ref:`main_controller_class`: Main controller class, used to store the assets and calculate the control value for a time step.
 #. :ref:`consumer_controller_class`: Class to control consumers in the network
 #. :ref:`producer_controller_class`: Class to control producers in the network
+#. :ref:`ates_controller_class`: Class to control Ates cluster in the network

 **Contents**